Aventri: etouches — 2008

-On March 2, 2017 etouches acquired LOOPD, a leading onsite data-drive technology.
-The acquisition complements etouches' focus on a data-driven approach to enhance clients' event success and further positions etouches as a full enterprise solution.
+On March 2, 2017, Etouches acquired LOOPD, a leading onsite data-drive technology.
 Two months later, on May 9, 2017, etouches was acquired by HGGC, a leading middle market private equity firm.
-HGGC’s investment helped etouches expand its business and further invest in its market-leading cloud platform to win a greater share of the $6 billion Event Management Software (EMS) and venue sourcing market.
+HGGC's investment helped etouches expand its business and further invest in its market-leading cloud platform to win a greater share of the $6 billion Event Management Software (EMS) and venue sourcing market.

 Aventri — 2018

-On July 12, 2018 the company rebranded to Aventri.
+On July 12, 2018, the company rebranded to Aventri.

-Aventri — 2022
+Acquisition by Meetingplay and Stova rebranding — 2022

-Meetingplay acquired Aventri for an undisclosed amount and both companies re-branded under a new company name Stova.
+Meetingplay acquired Aventri for an undisclosed amount and both companies re-branded under a new company name, Stova.

 Locations

 Aventri is headquartered in Norwalk, Connecticut, USA with offices throughout North America and in Europe, the Middle East, and Asian Pacific.
 The company offers multilingual and multi-currency product versions to accommodate its global customer base.